dronefly-garden/dronefly/docs/guide_for_participants.rst

 Inviting friends and other naturalist professionals to join us (if you use this, create from #introductions)

-Adjusting your notification settings (see Appendix A)
+Adjusting your notification settings (see :ref:`Appendix A - Notification Settings`)

 Allowing or prohibiting direct messages from other users